 - If a computer or mobile device you used to access your Udemy account is lost or stolen, use another device to initiate a password reset email.
-For steps on how to do this, please click here.
+Learn how to reset your password.

-For information on what steps you should take if you believe your account was compromised, please refer to this article.
+For information on what steps you should take if you believe your account was compromised, please review this troubleshooting article.